 If it's cognitive development you're looking for, bring your little ROOK-ie to Toddler Tuesdays 9 a.m.
 Tuesdays at the World Chess Hall of Fame.
 At Toddler Tuesdays, caregivers can receive tips from an early childhood educator, while infants (through age 3) enjoy socialization, refreshments and activities.
 Admission is $5 per adult/child pair.
 Reservations are recommended.
 The World Chess Hall of Fame is located at 4652 Maryland Ave., St. Louis, MO, 63108.

-Let's be honest: Sometimes mom and dad need intellectual stimulation, too, so when you're craving a break from coloring books and cartoons, visit the Contemporary Art Museum for a stroller tour.
-Held at 9:10 a.m. on the first Wednesday of most months, Stroller Tours give parents a chance to enjoy the museum's artwork and chat with other parents.
-Infants up to 24 months are welcome at this free event.
+Let's be honest: Sometimes mom and dad need intellectual stimulation, too, so when you're craving a break from coloring books and cartoons, treat yourself and your baby to a stroller tour at a local art museum. visit the Contemporary Art Museum for a stroller tour.
+Held at 9:10 a.m. on the first Wednesday of most months, Stroller Tours at the Contemporary Art Museum give parents a chance to enjoy the museum's artwork and chat with other parents.
+Infants up to 24 months are welcome.
 CAM is located at 3750 Washington Blvd., St. Louis, MO, 63108.

 Baby and Me | The Magic House